chiefwigms/picobrew_pico/terraform/README.md

 1. Determine the external IP of your home network.
 This is the IP address provided by your Internet Service Provider.
 The easiest way to find this is to open a web browser to [https://www.whatismyip.com/](https://www.whatismyip.com/).
 2. Replace `0.0.0.0/0` in the `cidr_access` variable with the IP address from step 1, with the added suffix `/32`.
 For example, if your home IP address is `1.2.3.4`, then you would set this variable as `1.2.3.4/32`.

-## Routing Picobrew Request to AWS Deployment
+## Routing Picobrew Requests to AWS

 Unfortunately, due to the vast array of routers out there, detailed instructions as to how to update your router to route requests for `picobrew.com` to the IP of your AWS deployment are outside the scope of this README.
 But, I can add steps for various common brands, if users want to submit them.
 Solutions will typically involve using dnsmasq on your router, which will most likely require opening a telnet session into the router to manually create the appropriate settings.